Yesterland Fantasyland Depot

 The citrus groves of Anaheim, with their eucalyptus windbreaks, are off in the distance.

 If you start your train ride at the Fantasyland Depot, be sure to ride the train all the way around the park.
 You’ll get a great view of the Burning Settler’s Cabin.
-The Santa Fe & Yesterland Railroad is a good way to see the Living Desert without having to use one of your valuable tickets for the Conestoga Wagons, the Stagecoach Ride, the Rainbow Ridge Pack Mules, or the Rainbow Caverns Mine Train.
+The Santa Fe & Yesterland Railroad is a good way to see the Living Desert without having to use one of your valuable tickets for the Conestoga Wagons, the Stagecoach Ride, the Rainbow Ridge Pack Mules, or the Rainbow Caverns Mine Ride.

 When Disneyland opened in 1955, there were two train stations and two trains.
 The Passenger Train offered nonstop round trip rides from Main Street Station, while the Freight Train provided round trip rides from Frontierland Station.
 For more information, see Passenger Train, Santa Fe & Yesterland Railroad.